iveskins/456test-one-click-hugo-cms/site/content/bio/_index.md

 ---
-title: set
+title: The person
-description: set
+description: this is a bio page
-image: img/p22_sorted_output_edges_1.png
+image: img/android-chrome-191x191.png
-background: set
+background: background info
 ---